 Simple Steps to Improve Your Indoor Air Quality

 First, if you have carpeting throughout your home, you can choose to replace it with hardwood, as this traps less dust and other particulate matter from the air.
 If that isn’t an option, make sure to vacuum at least once or twice a week (more if you have pets) using a vacuum fitted with a HEPA filter.
 If you have throw rugs and curtains, wash them once per week to remove dust mites and other dander.

 Many of us have heard that houseplants can improve indoor air quality.
 This issue is currently under debate.
 However, a NASA study did find that plants could absorb certain toxins from our air, with Peace Lilies, English Ivy and Florist’s Chrysanthemum being some of the best at the job.
 If you would like further information, The Nasa Guide to Air Filtering Houseplants is a wonderful resource.

 Moreover, something as simple as opening the windows every once in a while, even in the depths of winter, can allow fresh air to circulate and allergens and stale air to escape.
 Visit the Asthma and Allergy Foundation of America and check out their great infographics for more ideas to improve indoor air quality.

-If you are looking for a permanent and all-encompassing solution for better air quality, you can contact our team of professionals at Heating Specialties at (866) 923-2653 for an in-home consultation to diagnose the problem and help you choose the right Indoor Air Quality (IAQ) system.
+If you are looking for a permanent and all-encompassing solution for better air quality, you can contact our team of professionals at Heating Specialties at (866) 923-2653 for an in-home consultation to diagnose the problem and help you choose the right Indoor Air Quality (IAQ) system for your NJ home.
 These can range from mechanical filtration systems to air cleaners and purifiers to increasing your ventilation.

 Cheers to a healthy and happy winter, friends!